[2026 Latest Edition] Complete Preparation Guide for the Kendo First Dan Promotion Examination Written Test | 30 Questions and Sample Answers

 1. Make sure you memorize important keywords

-Be sure to memorize every word of the important terms that appear frequently, such as "The Philosophy of Kendo," "Ki-Ken-Tai Ichi," and "Effective Strike and Thrust."
+Be sure to memorize every word of the important terms that appear frequently, such as "The Philosophy of Kendo," "Ki-Ken-Tai Ittai," and "Effective Strike and Thrust."
 These are concepts that form the foundation of Kendo, and will always be asked about during examinations.

 2. Be able to explain in your own words